atomheartother/QTweet/TRANSLATION.md

 First of all if you've decided to help with translating QTweet - thank you!
 Writing the translation for a new language from the ground up should take you a few hours, so it's a solid bit of work!

 Our translation system uses the [Fluent syntax](https://projectfluent.org/fluent/guide/).
-You can find translation files (`.ftl`) in the `lang/` folder.
+You can find translation files (`.ftl`) in the `lang/` folder, [here is the english file](https://github.com/atomheartother/QTweet/blob/feature/lang/lang/en.ftl).
 It should be pretty self-explanatory but otherwise you can read up on Fluent syntax or ask me for help.

 ## Creating a new translation